-Sustainability Appraisal objectives and appraisal criteria have been compiled for each of the sustainability receptors (see

-Table 6-2).
-These objectives are currently in draft form and can be refined or revised in response to comments received during the consultation phase on this Sustainability Appraisal Scoping Report and in light of any additional information obtained during the life of the project.
-The objectives and appraisal criteria have been informed and developed by a range of information including the baseline review, the key challenges identified in the current Core Strategy (see Section 1.5), the key environmental protection and sustainability themes identified by the PPP review and the work undertaken to inform the Core Strategy process including the SA framework developed for this.
+SA objectives and appraisal criteria have been compiled for each of the sustainability receptors (see Table 6-1).
+These objectives are currently in draft form and can be refined or revised in response to comments received during the consultation phase on this SA scoping report and in light of any additional information obtained during the life of the project.
+These objectives have been developed based on key considerations and potential effects identified in Section 4.

-Table 6-2: Sustainability Appraisal objectives, appraisal criteria and indicators
+Table 6-1: Sustainability Appraisal objectives, appraisal criteria and indicators.